ARTISTIC DIRECTOR JOY BOLLINGER

 Joy Bollinger brings much expertise to her role as artistic director.
-For more than 16 years, Bollinger has been affiliated in varying capacities with Bruce Wood.® From 2014 to 2018, Bollinger served as rehearsal director and répétiteur under the direction of former artistic director Kimi Nikaidoh.
+Bollinger has been affiliated with Bruce Wood Dance in varying capacities for more than 16 years.
+From 2014 to 2018, Bollinger served as rehearsal director and répétiteur under the direction of BWD artistic director Kimi Nikaidoh.
 Bollinger was in charge of restaging works from Wood’s renowned repertoire.
-As a veteran dancer of the Fort Worth-based Bruce Wood Dance Company from 2002 to 2007, and a founding member of Bruce Wood Dance Project in 2010, Bollinger has performed in more than 50 of Wood’s works.
+As a veteran dancer of the Fort Worth-based Bruce Wood Dance Company from 2002 to 2007, and a founding member of BWD in 2010, Bollinger has performed in more than 50 of Wood’s works.

 PHOTO BY BRIAN GUILLIAUX

 The mission of Bruce Wood Dance is to present high-caliber, original, contemporary choreography that